-When an insurance adjuster has finished reviewing the documents related to your accident, the next thing they do is to put a valuation your claim.
-However, they must carefully and systematically take into account many details, from the circumstances of the accident to the damage to your body and property.
-Some of these factors can be easily quantified into monetary terms, while some are approximations based on subjective factors.
-This includes pain and suffering, loss of companionship, and permanent disability.
+After reviewing the documents related to your accident, an insurance adjuster will begin assessing the value of your claim.
+To do so, they must carefully consider many details, from the circumstances of the accident to the damage to your body and property.
+Some of these factors can be easily quantified into monetary terms, while others rely on subjective approximations, such as pain and suffering, loss of companionship, and permanent disability.

-The insurance adjuster will also take into account factors that diminish the value of your claim.
+Additionally, the insurance adjuster will evaluate any factors that might diminish the value of your claim.
 They will assess the credibility of your statements and look for any indication that your injuries are exaggerated or unrelated to the accident.
-While the insurance company will not likely deny an obvious claim, they will certainly highlight these factors to persuade you into accepting a much lower compensation than you rightfully deserve.
+While an insurance company is unlikely to deny an obvious claim, they may highlight these factors to encourage you to accept a lower compensation than you deserve.

-As mentioned earlier, some damages cannot be easily quantified into monetary terms.
-For this reason, the insurance company’s damages formula comes in.
-The insurance adjuster will use your medical bills and any other economic damages as the base.
-This includes time you missed from work, commonly referred to as lost wages.
-This amount may be used to determine the value of the non-monetary damages by multiplying the amount by one number when the damages are minor, or a higher number when damages are major.
-In extreme cases where the injuries are permanent or long-lasting, the insurance company will take more time to personally evaluate each of the damages claimed.
+As previously mentioned, some damages resulting from a car accident cannot be easily quantified into monetary terms.
+That is where the insurance company’s damages formula comes in handy.
+The insurance adjuster will use your medical bills and any other economic damages as the basis for the calculation.
+This may include lost wages due to the accident.
+The amount calculated may then be used to determine the value of non-monetary damages by multiplying it by a certain number, which varies depending on the severity of the damages.

-Given that majority of accidents victims are unaware of their right for compensation; the insurance adjusters will always take advantage to benefit their insured and deny your claim.
-For this reason, it is highly advisable to hire a personal injury lawyer.
-A qualified personal injury lawyer will litigate your case for and seek the full compensation that you are rightly entitled to.
-Call our offices today for a free consultation.
+After a car accident, many victims are unaware of their right to compensation, which often allows insurance adjusters to take advantage of their situation and deny their claims.
+To protect your rights and interests, it is highly recommended to hire a personal injury lawyer.
+A qualified attorney will litigate your case and seek the full compensation that you are entitled to.